tompreston/generationzero-static/README.md

 To add a new post:

-1. Using the GitLab web interface, go to `content/posts`.
+1. Using the GitHub web interface, go to `content/posts`.
 2. Click "Add file" > "Create new file", call it `my-new-post/index.md`.
 3. Add the content "front matter" sandwiched in between two `---` lines, and the post content in Markdown.
 See the example below.